-Doctorate in Criminal Justice & Legal Studies Degrees in Puerto Rico
+PhD in Criminal Justice & Legal Studies and Doctorate Programs in Puerto Rico

 Doctorate in Criminal Justice programs, legal studies, and related programs, prepare students to create, interpret, and enforce the law in their communities.
 This discipline incorporates many unique concentrations, which may support a variety of legal and protective roles.
 For example, a Doctorate in Criminal Justice degree could help you in pursuit of your goals whether you’re a lawyer or legislator looking to advance your skills, an academic in pursuit of research opportunities, or work in law enforcement to keep your community safe.

 Doctor of criminal justice and legal studies programs may not only discuss legal matters in theory, but also hone the leadership chops to put that knowledge into action.

 Types of Criminal Justice Doctoral Programs in Puerto Rico

 Broadly, PhD in Criminal Justice Programs and legal studies programs, focus on the law.
 They discuss how it’s created, how it’s applied and enforced, and the impact it has on different communities.
 As this is such a large topic, many programs are designed more narrowly, instead focusing on one particular concentration area.
 Often, these concentration areas map to different applications of legal expertise.
 For example, some might skew toward law enforcement, while others focus on research or lawmaking.

 Criminal Justice & Criminalistics PhD Programs in Puerto Rico